 The numbers do speak for themselves and because of it, Heatley wound up losing the public relations battle in hockey circles around the league.
 We couldn’t help but wonder if a player could actually put his own personal statistics ahead of a team that showed marked improvement under its new coach.
 What happened

 It helped foster a hostile environment that either ripped Heatley or questioned whether there were ulterior motives for Heatley wanting out.
 (Note: Do a yourself a favour and Google search the phrase “real reason Heatley wanted out”.)
 Leading the character assassination campaign was none other than Don Brennan.
 Like weddings, he made trash talking Dany Heatley a regular summer occurrence.
-When it came to talking trash, Don elevated himself to the position of Grand Pope of Shit Talk from his comfortable perch – behind a computer and behind a telephone.
+When it came to talking trash, Don elevated himself to the position of Grand Pope of Smack Talk from his comfortable perch – behind a computer and behind a telephone.
 Here’s a look at some of the things Don has had to say about Dany in print since his trade request:

 - “Of course, Heatley will never play another game for Ottawa.
 Not only would the team would be crazy to stick his cancerous attitude in its dressing room again, but Heatley doesn’t have the spine to pull on a Senators jersey again.”
 Ottawa Sun, June 17th